ThreeSixtyGiving/standard/documentation/guidance/data-quality.md

 There is also a count of the grant, funding organisation and recipient identifiers which hyperlink to a list view.

-**Top Tip:** If you are testing grant data for a single funder, but the summary says there is more than one unique funding organisation identifier, you can check these values in the list view.
+**Top Tip:** If you are testing grant data for a single funder, but the summary says there is more than one unique **Funding Org:Identifier**, you can check these values in the list view.

 ![Funding organisation ID list in Check data section](../../assets/DQT_screenshot_funder_id_list.png)